SETL-Framework/setl-template/README.md

-# dc-spark-framework template
+# SETL template

-You can start using [dc-spark-framework](https://git.jcdecaux.com/DataCorp/dc-spark-sdk) by cloning this project.
+You can start using [SETL](https://git.jcdecaux.com/DataCorp/dc-spark-sdk) by cloning this project.